 - Seed cones mature to shades of red, brown, or dark purple, with an ovoid-cylindric shape; measuring 1.2 to 1.6 inches (4 – 12 cm) long, by 0.68 to 1.4 inches (1.7 – 3.5 cm) broad when open.

 - Seed scales have a rhombic-ovate outline, measuring 0.6 to 1.04 by 0.4 to 0.72 inch (15 – 26 × 10 – 17 mm), with denticulate or undulate margins.

 - Seeds are gray-brown in color, with a subovoid shape, measuring 0.28 to 0.56 inch (7 – 14 mm) including a pale brown wing with purplish spots.
 Pollination takes place in April and May, with seed maturity in September and October.

 Distribution.
 This species is native to Bhutan; as well as China — southern Qinghai, south and western Sichuan, eastern Xizang (Tibet), and northwestern Yunnan provinces, growing in mountains, ravines, and river basins at elevations of 8,000 to 13,500 feet (2,500 – 4,100 m) above sea level.
 They are usually associated with other conifers, such as Abies spp., Picea brachytyla, Larix potaninii, and Tsuga spp. at the lower elevations.

->

-> E. H. Wilson of Harvard’s Arnold Arboretum introduced to the west in 1910; there are four known forms with the most notable being Picea likiagensis var. purpurea, known as the Purplecone spruce.
+E. H. Wilson of Harvard’s Arnold Arboretum introduced the species to the west in 1910; there are four known forms with the most notable being Picea likiagensis var. purpurea, known as the purple-cone spruce.

->

-> Attributed from: Wu Zheng-yi and Peter H. Raven (editors); Flora of China, Volume 4; ©1999, Science Press, Beijing; Missouri Botanical Garden.
+Attributed from: Wu Zheng-yi and Peter H. Raven (editors); Flora of China, Volume 4; ©1999, Science Press, Beijing; Missouri Botanical Garden.
 St. Louis.